10 October 2025

 Alperton station – no escalator, but a rather fine shopping arcade

-The escalator surely must have been parallel to the stairs.
-I examined the walls adjacent to the platform and could see no obvious patches where an arch/access might have led from the top of the escalator to the trains.
-I dunno, perhaps brickies in the 1980s were better at patching-in than they they are these days as per the mess at the corner of Little Russell Street, here.
+The old escalator surely must have been parallel and to the left of the stairs that lead down from the eastbound platform to the ticket barriers.
+I examined the walls at platform level but could see no obvious patches where an arch/access might have been (perhaps brickies in the 1980s were better at patching-in than they they are these days as per the mess in Bloomsbury, here).

-I also scanned the walls at the rear of the concourse at the bottom of the stairs and also found not a hint of repair work.
-The whole thing looks silky smooth to me.
+At the bottom of the stairs I scanned the walls at the rear of the concourse and also found not a hint of repair work.
+The whole thing looks silky smooth and original 1930s to me.

-There's also the problem of installing a service for the other side of the tracks, something that I understand is problematical vis the lack of space at that side, the railway bridge itself and the interior foot tunnel (shown in the second pair of pics, above).
-I'd heard that installing a moving staircase on the westbound side might necessitate the loss of the shops around the exterior so I went to look at it.
+As regards a similar service for the other side of the tracks, it's problematical vis the lack of space, the railway bridge and the interior foot tunnel, shown in the top left above.
+I've heard a way around this might necessitate the loss of [some of] the shops at the front, so I went to investigate to understand for myself how that might be achieved.

 Here's the outside of the station, with curved glass kiosk windows in the foreground:

 Here's a wider view.
-I love it, although I'm not convinced that these small shops that back onto the railway bridge were part of Holden's original station.
-The design, shape and style of these kiosks does not tally or line up with elements on the main station building, and the colour of the bricks is different.
+I love it, although I'm not convinced that these small shops that back onto the railway bridge were part of Holden's original station design.
+The shape and style does not tally or line up with elements on the main station building and the colour of the bricks is slightly different, hinting at it being a later development.

-Looking forward, the idea is to create a new/secondary entrance to the westbound side within these kiosks that allows access to an escalator, or perhaps a lift service.
-This would mean the barbershop, which has been there since 2019, is for the chop (see what I did there?!).
+I understand that the idea here is to create a new/secondary entrance to the westbound side within/through these kiosks that will allow access to or space for an escalator, or perhaps a lift service.
+This would mean the current barbershop, which has been there since 2019, could be for the chop (see what I did there?!).

-There's nothing much to see on the other side of the tracks, so I made my way back to the station and, as I turned back (always check the opposite view because you might have missed something), I happened to notice a strange little lantern that looks out of place and, behind it, a metal ventilation strip running around the curve of the shop with some brass letters at the top right corner, so took a closer look...
+I had a peek at the other side of the bridge, but there's nothing much to see there, so I made my way back to the front of the station and, as I turned back (always check the opposite view because you might have missed something), I happened to notice a strange little lantern that looks out of place and, behind it, a metal ventilation strip running around the curve of the shop with some brass letters at the top right corner, so I took a closer look...

 I love the way the o of Co sits within the C.

 This is the sort of thing that gets me excited!
 E. Pollard & Co Ltd is a company I am a little bit obsessed and impressed by.
-Founded in 1895, the company at first offered window fittings and other items for shop display, and swiftly became one of London's most prestigious and well-respected shop-fitting and building companies, transforming not just shops and stations, but also libraries, banks and hotels, with their own impressive showrooms in Clerkenwell and at 299 Oxford Street (now Uniqlo).
+Founded in 1895, the company at first offered window fittings and other items for shop display, and swiftly became one of London's most prestigious and well-respected shop-fitting and building companies, transforming not just shops and stations, but also libraries, banks and hotels.
+Pollard had impressive showrooms in Clerkenwell and at 299 Oxford Street (now Uniqlo).
 I have also written about the company's curved glass windows here.

-Buoyed by this find, I then scanned the exterior and exterior of Alperton station to see if if I could find any other similar marks, but no. I shall henceforth, yes, henceforth, be searching for the same or similar at other stations and on any façade that looks like it might be a Pollard's build.
+Buoyed by this find, I then scanned the rest of the station's exterior and interior to see if if I could find any other similar marks, but no. I shall henceforth, yes, henceforth, be searching for the same or similar at other stations and on any façade that looks like it might be a Pollard's build.
 Please do let me know if you spot any yourself.

 19 August 2025